 Q: What do I do if my project takes longer than expected to complete?

-A: If your project will take longer than 15 working days to complete, call 811 3 working days before the expiration date and request a remarking.
+A: If your project will take longer than 15 working days to complete, call 811 at least three working days before the expiration date and request a remarking.

 Q: Can you just tell me what utilities are in my area even if I am not digging?

-A: NO. Please call only if you intend to dig.
+A: No- Please call 811 only if you intend to dig.

 Q: There are markings and flags in my yard.
 What do they mean?